NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.object_info/Tutorial/object_info.tutorial.md

         self.position = [0, 0, 0]
 ```

-## Step 3.4: Store the USD context
+## Step 3.4: Use UsdContext to listen for selection changes
-Finally, save the USD Context variable ([see here for more information on USD in Omniverse](https://docs.omniverse.nvidia.com/plat_omniverse/plat_omniverse/usd.html)), track when selection changes, and create a stage event to be used later on:
+Finally, get the `UsdContext` ([see here for more information on UsdContext](https://docs.omniverse.nvidia.com/py/kit/source/extensions/omni.usd/docs/index.html#omni.usd.UsdContext)) to track when the selection changes  and create a stage event callback function to be used later on:

 ```python
 from omni.ui import scene as sc